Community Music Groups

-In addition to our Community Music Program, in which ACE sponsors and manages four ensembles, our art center hosts traditional music & dance programs on a monthly basis.
+In addition to our Community Music Program, in which ACE sponsors and manages three ensembles, our art center hosts traditional music & dance programs on a monthly basis.
 These programs are presented by Traditional Live!
 AKA NE Oregon Folklore Society.

 Traditional-Live! is based in La Grande, Oregon and presents the following regular events at ACE:

 - Semi-monthly folk dancing: Contra every 1st and English Country every 3rd Tuesday evening

 - A community Country Dance Orchestra (practices every 2nd and 4th Tuesday)

 - Other occasional special workshops, concerts and dances

 - SpringAlive: Dance and Music Celebration, a day of traditional dance and music the second or third Saturday in May.